-Executes a regexp matching, returning match/{match, Captured} or nomatch.
+Executes a regexp matching, returning match/ $\{match, Captured\}$ or nomatch.
 The regular expression can be given either as iodata() in which case it is automatically compiled (as by re:compile/2) and executed, or as a pre compiled mp() in which case it is executed against the subject directly.

 When compilation is involved, the exception badarg is thrown if a compilation error occurs.
-To locate the error in the regular expression, use the function re:compile/2 to get more information.
+Call re:compile/2 to get information about the location of the error in the regular expression.